When it comes to OSes for gaming, Windows OS by Microsoft is the most popular option out there.

 Although a popular choice among gamers, Windows OS isn’t without faults.
-You can find many different flaws in this OS, that are virtually non-existent in other OSes like OS X and Linux distros, such as poor Memory management and BSOD etc.
+You can find many different flaws in this OS that are virtually non-existent in other OSes like OS X and Linux distros, such as poor Memory management and BSOD.

 These issues can be solved, of course, but can take some precious time of yours.
-That’s why you better optimize windows 10 before any of these issue occur.
+That’s why you better optimize windows 10 before any of these issues occur.

-Not all the tips I have listed here are advanced, but they surely work in making your gaming as smooth as possible.
+Not all the tips I have listed here are advanced, but they really work in making your gaming as smooth as possible.

 1. Upgrade Graphics Drivers

-Although you should update all the drivers of your PC, having latest graphics is most important of them all.
+Although you should update all the drivers of your PC, having the latest graphics drivers is most important of them all.

-Then you just have to specify just graphics card version and download those specific derivers that will come as a .zip file.
+Then you just have to specify just graphics card version and download those specific drivers that will come as a .zip file.

 2. Change Power Options